jeffpar/lonedissent/README.md

----
-title: Welcome to Lone Dissent
+# Lone Dissent
-permalink: /
----

-This is a work-in-progress.
+This project has been created to highlight selected "lone dissents" from the [U.S. Supreme Court](https://www.supremecourt.gov).